Home Worship Services Sermons Location Contacts Bulletins Links |

 I. WE HAVE TO JUDGE WHEN SOMEONE SINS AGAINST US — Luke 17:3.

+B. As Christians we must judge and still respect the rights of others.
 A. Jesus sets the standard in Matthew 7:3-5.

 II.
 THE CHURCH IS TO JUDGE ITS MEMBERS.